1. Introduction

 check whether the user has the necessary permissions, or add them with the

-mysql> GRANT REPLICATION CLIENT ON *.* TO 'checkmk'@'localhost';
+mysql> GRANT REPLICATION CLIENT ON *.* TO 'checkmk'@'localhost';2.2.
+Installing the plug-in

 The Agent for Windows comes with a number of plug-ins as standard.
 That is why you will also find the plug-in for monitoring MySQL on your host after installing the agent.
 Simply copy this into the correct directory for use.